πŸͺŸ Windows NativeΒΆ

 Solver Path

-Root directory containing server.py plus either python\ (bundle) or build-win-native\python\ (dev).
+Root directory containing ppf-cts-server.exe (under target\release\ or at the root) plus either python\ (bundle) or build-win-native\python\ (dev).

 TroubleshootingΒΆ

-• server.py not found: <root>\server.py - the root points at the wrong directory.
+• ppf-cts-server.exe not found under <root> - the root points at the wrong directory.
 It must be the solver checkout root, not the python\ subdirectory.

 • Embedded Python not found ... - the add-on could not find a Python runtime under the root.
 Either rebuild the dev tree, or download and unpack the bundle zip.